4 Surprising Advantages to Budgeting

 Why is Making a Budget So Important?

-Motivational speaker John Maxwell once said, "A budget is telling your money where to go instead of wondering where it went."
+Motivational speaker and author John Maxwell once said, "A budget is telling your money where to go instead of wondering where it went."

 Know What You Buy